-The mission of the Developmental Psychology Research Group at Liverpool Hope University is to advance our knowledge of how humans develop from early childhood to late adulthood.
-Using a broad range of methods (e.g., laboratory-based experiments, longitudinal designs, cross-cultural studies, etc.), we aim to understand the cognitive, social, emotional, and behavioural factors conducive to an appropriate psychological functioning and wellbeing across different populations (e.g., typically developing children, adolescents, and adults, as well as those with developmental delays or mental health conditions).
+The Developmental Psychology Research Group at Liverpool Hope University aims to advance our knowledge of how humans develop from early childhood to adulthood.
+We use a broad range of methods (e.g., laboratory-based experiments, surveys, interviews, ethnographic, longitudinal designs, cross-cultural studies, etc.).
+The main objective is to understand the cognitive, social, emotional, and behavioural factors that promote positive psychological functioning and wellbeing across different populations (e.g., typically developing children, adolescents, and adults, as well as those with developmental disorders or mental health conditions).

 - The Ruth B Noller Research Grant funds a project investigating creative problem solving in children aged 4-9 years.
 (Belen Lopez-Perez and Pinar Oztop).